redhat-na-ssa/nvaie-guide/docs/software/nim.md

 > TODO: Note L4 is not technically supported, see [supported GPUs](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html#gpus)

 > [!IMPORTANT]
+> Make sure you have user workload monitoring enabled, see the [Prerequisites](docs/prereqs.md).
-> Make sure you have your Nvidia API key, see the [Prerequisites](docs/prerequisites.md).
+> Make sure you have your Nvidia API key, see the [Prerequisites](docs/prereqs.md).

 Let's create a namespace `nim` to work in.